c-txt/c-txt.github.io/OSAS/What-about-Luke-13v5.md

 > "Unless you repent, you will likewise perish." - Luke 13:5 (Web)

-Proponents of the Once Saved Always Striving (OSAS) gospel sometimes use this verse to say to the proponents of the Once Saved Always Saved (OSAS) gospel, yes in John 3:16, the Lord said believe and you will have eternal life, but look, here it clearly indicates that repentance is necessary.
+Proponents of the Once Saved Always Striving (OSAS) gospel sometimes use this verse to say to the proponents of the Once Saved Always Saved (OSAS) gospel, "yes in John 3:16, the Lord said believe and you will have eternal life, but look, here it clearly indicates that repentance is necessary."
+But does it really indicate that?

 ## Three important questions